Improving Quality and Safety in the ED

 - Use “red flags”

 “Red flags” are indicators in the patient history or examination that alert us to potential serious diagnoses that may be mimicked by more common and less sinister conditions.
 Excluding potential serious diagnoses must be a conscious and active process once red flags are identified, even if the patient looks well.
 The ECI Red Flags Educational Modules use a case based discussion format to highlight the pitfalls and the evidence about “Red Flags”.
-See ECI developed e-learning modules here.
+See ECI developed e-learning RED FLAG modules here.

 - Keep an open mind